-Robinhood has achieved the rare feat of generating more than $1B in annual net income while charging zero commissions.
-Instead of billing users directly, the company profits from the behavior of its 20M+ active traders.
+Robinhood has achieved the rare feat of generating $1.9 billion in annual net income while charging zero commissions.
+Instead of billing users directly, the company profits from the behavior of its 27M+ funded customers.

 The engine behind this success is payment for order flow (PFOF), where Robinhood routes customer trades to market makers in exchange for small fees.
 Customers see free trades, but the company collects fractions of a cent on every order.
 This structure has drawn regulatory scrutiny, yet it has also reshaped the economics of the brokerage industry.